 Additional works will be selected by ICE member-curators throughout our seasons.

 Performances will be documented through HD video and audio and made available through ICE’s online library, DigitICE (after review by the composer and performers).
-Through partnering with ensembles and organizations in future seasons, we will vastly expand the size and reach of ICEcommons, allowing ICE to continue being an advocate for emerging and lesser-known composers, as well as unheard works from deep within their catalogues.
-ICEcommons represents our continued commitment to performances of rare and underrepresented works by living composers.
+Through partnering with ensembles and organizations in future seasons, the size and reach of ICEcommons will vastly expand, allowing ICE to continue to advocate for performances of rare and underrepresented works by emerging and lesser-known living composers.
 Submissions to ICEcommons will remain on metafields.org so that ensembles and soloists around the world may program them.
-The pdf submissions will not be available to the public.
+The PDF submissions will not be available to the public.